 Experience: Minal qualified as a solicitor in 1997 and is now giving advice on employment law issues of all types.
 She has worked in practice and industry and assists both employees and employers solve their legal problems.
 Minal also advises on litigation and commercial matters for her clients.

 Percentage of time spent on Employment law: 80%

 Charge out rate (where applicable): £325/hour

 Experience: Nathan qualified as a solicitor in 2018 and is now advising both employees and employers.
-Nathan also advises on litigation and commercial matters for her clients.
+Nathan also advises on litigation and commercial matters for his clients.

 Percentage of time spent on Employment law: 90%

 Charge out rate (where applicable): £240/hour

 Experience: Sarina qualified as a solicitor in 2020 and is now advising both employees and employers.
 Sarina also advises on litigation and commercial matters for her clients.